AISemanticsStudy/lmpm/README.md

   emit proposal MaskPlan := SampleTiles(strategy="red-black", epoch=e)
 ```

-## LMPM's syntax is designed for AI chatbot as well
+## Being causal, LMPM's syntax is designed for AI chatbot as well
 LMPM source code is designed to be fed to an AI chatbot.
 The take is that having an AI model defined in a super high-level consensual programming language,
 with explicit definitions of inductive bias and system evolvement rules,